Sung-Huan/ANNOgesic/docs/source/tutorial.rst

         --replicate_tex all_1 \
         --project_path ANNOgesic

-If you have sORF information, you can also assign path of the sORF gff file to ``--sorf_files``.
+If you have sORF information, you can also assign the path of sORF gff file to ``--sorf_files``.
-Then, the comparison of sRNAs and sORFs can be done.
+Then, the comparison between sRNAs and sORFs can be executed.

 Output files are following.